codeSTACKr/minter-dapp/README.md

 ```
 $ npm run generate
 ```
-- Generates unique images based on the layers in the `layers` folder.
+- Generates unique images based on the layers in the `/backend/layers` folder.
-- WARNING: This command deletes the `build` folder if it exists!
+- WARNING: This command deletes the `/backend/build` folder if it exists!

 Rarity (Hashlips):
 ```